 Employee retention is defined as the ability of the organisation to retain its employees.
 In other words, it can be considered as a process where the employees of the company are encouraged and motivated to remain in the organisation for a longer period of time.
 This helps in reducing the employee turnover, which in turn decreases the cost associated with recruitment and training of the new staff.

-The ultimate goal of Employee Retention in any company is to make both the parties, i.e., employees and employer satisfied.
+The ultimate goal of retaining employees in any company is to make both the parties, i.e., employees and employer satisfied.
 As loyal employees stick to an organisation for a longer period of time, both the stakeholders get equally benefitted.

 Importance of Employee Retention

 Employers value employees who understand their requirements and have the willingness to work hard.
 Retention of smart, positive and motivated workforce is very much required for the success of the organisation.

 If your company is not able to retain the correct workforce, imagine the amount of money, resources and time that will be spent in replacing them with new staff.
 With the existing staff trying to help out new additions, the company will see reduced productivity and increase in errors.

 Implementing an effective employee retention program is very important to make sure that the key and significant workers remain employed in the company.
 This helps in balancing and maintaining the productivity and performance required for the job.

 Let’s look at some statistics that gives you a clearer picture of the scope of employee retention problem: